aaagab/nargs/developer.md

 ## Arguments combination logical rules

+`_allow_parent_fork`, `_allow_siblings`, `_need_child`, `_repeat`, `_required`, `_xor`

 Logical rules for arguments' combinations are enforced first because of the arguments tree structure.
-Tree structure allows different arguments to share same aliases and still they may not step on each other.
-Then there are two arguments options that define logical rules:
+Tree structure allows different arguments to share same aliases and still they can't overlap each other.
+Then there are multiple arguments definition properties that define logical rules:
+- `_allow_parent_fork` prevents or authorize the parent argument to branch when argument is present on the command-line.
+- `_allow_siblings` prevents or authorize argument's siblings when argument is present on the command-line.
+- `_need_child` forces end-user to add at least one children argument when argument is present on the command-line.
-- Option `_required` main purpose is to allow having arguments added implicitly depending on their values.
-An argument that has its option `_required` set to false does not necessarily means that the argument is optional.
+- `_required` main purpose is to allow having arguments added implicitly depending on their values.
+An argument that has its property `_required` set to false does not necessarily means that the argument is optional.
 Nargs only defines a tiny subset of most used logical arguments' combinations.
 Developer is the one who codes the program arguments logical rules in code section.
-When a `_required=False` argument is still mandatory in code's logic then developer may add that information in the info option of the argument to let end-user knows about it.
+When a `_required=False` argument is still mandatory in code's logic then developer may add that information in the `_info` property of the argument to let end-user knows about it.
+- `_repeat` defines the behavior of multiple argument's occurences on the command-line.
-- Option `_xor` main purpose is to be able to simply let the end-user knows that only one argument or another can be present at the same time.
+- `_xor` main purpose is to be able to simply let the end-user knows that only one argument or another can be present at the same time.

-Nargs can't describe all arguments logical rules, if it could it would be too verbose to display on terminal or in a documentation and it would probably be a duplicate of developer arguments in code implemention.
+Nargs can't describe all arguments logical rules, if it could it would be too verbose to display on terminal or in a documentation and it would probably be a duplicate of developer arguments in code implementation.
+Developers do not need to rely on arguments definition's properties to set the logic of the application.
+All the logic can be set in code context.
+Logical rules are syntactyc sugar that provides a rapid development solution for most of the cases.